 Like other grebes, the Pied-billed Grebe creates an open bowl nest on a platform of floating vegetation.
 The crude circular platform may be placed atop a lily leaf or built up from buoyant material, such as the stems of bulrushes and water lilies.
 Other added material may include Eurasian water-milfoil, sago pondweed, stonewort, cattails, and small sticks.
 Both sexes build the nest, and can construct a platform that will support an egg in as little as 1 day.
 Construction normally starts 3 to 5 days before egg-laying and continues during and after laying.
 The birds collect soft, flexible, fresh or partly decomposed plant material from beneath the water and clip off stiffer material near the surface.
 The nest bowl is 4–5 inches in diameter and about an inch deep, and may be expanded during egg-laying period to accommodate additional eggs.

-- Muller, Martin J. and Robert W. Storer.
+Muller, Martin J. and Robert W. Storer.
 1999.
-Pied-billed Grebe (Podilymbus podiceps), In The Birds of North America Online, No. 410 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Pied-billed Grebe (Podilymbus podiceps), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.